 You can withdraw your active participation in the study at any stage without giving a reason.
 Because this research is collaborative and involves group discussions, it will not be possible to withdraw any data generated during the co-design process.
 If you complete an online questionnaire for the study, it will not be possible to withdraw these data either.
 This is because your name will not be included in the questionnaire, and it will not be possible to identify which questionnaire is yours.
 Therefore, if you withdraw from the study, all data already collected with consent would be retained and used in the study.
-However, the data will be pseudonymised and your name and contact details would be deleted from our records.
+However, the data will be pseudonymised (which means that your name and any other identifying information will be removed).
+Your name and contact details would be deleted from our records.
 Your consent document (emailed consent form or video recorded consent) will be archived with the study data and deleted five years after the study end date in line with King's College London guidelines.
 If you withdraw, no further data would be collected.